-Button Updates the OLE object.
-Use this button if the source file has been modified by another program and the changes are not visible in the SoftMaker Presentations document.
-Update Now Open Source Starts the application associated with the OLE object, allowing you to edit the object in the application.
+Button Function Update Now Updates the OLE object.
+Use this button if the source file has been modified by another program and the changes are not visible in the Presentations document.
+Open Source Starts the application associated with the OLE object, allowing you to edit the object in the application.
 Tip: Double-clicking on the object has the same effect.
-Change Source Lets you select a different file as the source for the object (see also the section entitled "Acquiring an object" beginning on page 149).
+Change Source Lets you select a different file as the source for the OLE object (see also the section entitled "Acquiring an OLE object" beginning on page 149).
 Break Link Cuts the link to the source file.
-As a result, the object embedded permanently in the Presentations document.
-Changes to the source file no longer have any effect or document.
-However, the object can still be edited by document.
+As a result, the object is embedded permanently in the Presentations document.
+Changes to the source file no longer have any effect on the document.
+However, the object can still be edited by double- clicking on it.